alinowshad/DeepLeukemiaNet/README.md

 The orgianl model proposed and source code in the Mozafari et al., research can be found in the following address: https://github.com/miladmozafari/SpykeTorch

-The following Figure shows a sample of blood image before and after image segmentation using Spike-based network.
+The following Figure shows a sample of blood image before and after image segmentation using Spike-based network (Example of the image before and after preprocessing: (a) not healthy subject with blast cells; (b) processed image with proposed segmentation approach).

 ![Fig 3](https://user-images.githubusercontent.com/37798588/131241475-b803ef6d-fe51-4721-ab83-403e8acadb3a.PNG)
-Example of the image before and after preprocessing: (a) not healthy subject with blast cells; (b) processed image with proposed edge detection approach.